kchapelier/PRWM/implementations/picogl-prwm-loader/README.md

  * arrayBuffer: ArrayBuffer containing the PRWM data.
  * attributeMapping: Literal object with attribute name => attribute index mapping.
+ * offset: Offset (in bytes) at which the PRWM file content is located in the ArrayBuffer.
+Must be a multiple of 4.

 ### loader.load(url, attributeMapping, onSuccess)